Global HR News & Updates

 You might also like

-Alice Sturza Appointed Head of People Development and Culture at Age UK
+Rohan Kallicharan Appointed as Head of People and Culture at Christian Aid

 The meeting’s agenda was robust, beginning with a presentation by the International Monetary Fund (IMF) about its interim Article IV staff visit to the euro area.
 The IMF’s involvement underscored the global context in which the Eurogroup operates, offering insights into economic developments and providing targeted policy advice.
 This review, part of a routine exercise by the IMF, is expected to culminate by June 2024, offering further guidance on the Eurozone’s economic trajectory.